 What does this guide contain?

-In the guide you will find:
+In the guide you’ll find:

 - Step-by-step guidance and concrete tips

-- References to other tools and frameworks
+- References to other valuable tools and frameworks

-Developed together with partners
+Developed together with our partners

-The workbook was developed with the active support and participation of Lindéngruppen* driven by a determination to implement a children’s rights perspective in their own businesses and enable other companies to do the same.
+The workbook was developed with the active support and participation of Lindéngruppen*, driven by a determination to implement a children’s rights perspective in their own businesses and enable other companies to do the same.